-In order to determine the appropriate management for a renal injury, the renal injury first needs to be accurately staged.
-The American Association for the Surgery of Trauma (AAST) has defined renal trauma in 5 grades, as follows[21, 22] :
+To determine the appropriate management for a renal injury, the renal injury first needs to be accurately staged.
+The American Association for the Surgery of Trauma (AAST) has defined renal trauma in five grades, as follows[23, 24] :

 In the setting of blunt renal trauma and selected instances of penetrating renal trauma, a nonoperative approach may be selected.
 Patient selection is the preliminary step in adopting a nonoperative management strategy to renal trauma.
 One series, with predominantly blunt mechanisms of injury, documented that 85% of patients were treated successfully without surgery.
 Ultimately, the exclusion of concurrent injury may be the key point in treating patients nonoperatively.